AstroDule/cf3-doc/source/general/howtocreatenewlinuxgpu/howtocreatenewlinuxgpu.rst

 .. figure:: 9.png

+You can connect to your virtual machine using SSH. `How to connect to your virtual machine via SSH in Linux? <https://cloudferro-cf3.readthedocs-hosted.com/en/latest/networking/connectviasshlinux/connectviasshlinux.html?highlight=ssh>`_

+You can also use the SPICE console using the Openstack Dashboard.
 Click on the black terminal area (to activate access to the console).
 Type: eoconsole and hit Enter.

 .. figure:: 10.png